5 U.S. Beaches to Visit and 5 to Avoid

 VISIT: Cape Hatteras National Seashore, North Carolina

-On the Outer Banks of North Carolina, the Cape Hatteras National Seashore stretches majestically for 70 miles — from Nags Head to Ocracoke Island.
+On the Outer Banks of North Carolina, the Cape Hatteras National Seashore stretches majestically for 70 miles.
 The Outer Banks have been a haven for beachgoers for generations.
 One of the best beaches along the barrier island is Nags Head Beach.
 My family and I have spent many amazing summers staying in a beach-front cottage along this stretch of scenic Atlantic shore.
 Along with traditional beach activities like swimming and beachcombing, the more adventurous can snorkel around several shipwrecks, go dolphin watching, or take a kayak out to explore the hidden coves.
 You can even hand glide at Jockey Ridge, the tallest natural sand dune in the eastern United States.

 AVOID: Gulf Shores, Alabama